Azure/azure-sdk-for-java/sdk/communication/azure-communication-common/README.md

 To work with Azure Communication Services, a resource access key is used for authentication.

 Azure Communication Service supports HMAC authentication with resource access key.
-To apply HMAC authentication, construct CommunicationClientCredential with the access key and instantiate a CommunicationIdentityClient to manage users and tokens.
+To apply HMAC authentication, pass in the access key and endpoint and instantiate a CommunicationIdentityClient to manage users and tokens.

 ### CommunicationUserCredential